Benjamin K. Sovacool

-Benjamin K. Sovacool is an American and British academic who is director of the Institute for Global Sustainability at Boston University as well as Professor of Earth and Environment at Boston University.
-He was formerly Director of the Danish Center for Energy Technology at the Department of Business Development and Technology and a professor of social sciences at Aarhus University.
+Benjamin K. Sovacool is an American and British academic who is Professor of Earth and Environment at Boston University.
+He was formerly director of the Institute for Global Sustainability at Boston University as well as formerly Director of the Danish Center for Energy Technology at the Department of Business Development and Technology and a professor of social sciences at Aarhus University.
 He is also professor of energy policy at the University of Sussex, where he formerly directed the Center on Innovation and Energy Demand and the Sussex Energy Group.
 He has written on energy policy, environmental issues, and science and technology policy.
 Sovacool is also the editor-in-chief of Energy Research & Social Science.

 Education

 Sovacool has a bachelor's degree in Philosophy and Communication Studies (2001) from John Carroll University, master's degrees in Rhetoric (2003) from Wayne State University and in Science Policy (2005) Virginia Tech, and a PhD (2006) in Science and Technology Studies from Virginia Tech.